mendix/docs/content/en/docs/refguide9/modeling/integration/odata-services/consumed-odata-services/consumed-odata-service.md

 *Major* service updates are for example, when entities or attributes are removed, or input parameters are required, which would be incompatible for the consuming apps and result in the consuming app "breaking".

-When a major change has been made to a published service we recommend that the service is deployed to a *different endpoint* with the new service version number clearly indicating that there has been a major change—with semantic numbering this would be an incremental increase  of a whole number.
+When a major change has been made to a published service, Mendix recommends that the service is deployed to a different endpoint with the new service version number clearly indicating that there has been a major change—with semantic numbering this would be an incremental increase  of a whole number.

 In this case the new service should be registered in the Catalog as a different service, and show up in the catalog as a separate asset.
 In the following example, there are 4 registered occurrences of the **OrderManagementService**: